jruffet/satfs/README.md

 ### Running SatFS
+#### FUSE options

+The following FUSE options are enforced:

+- **nonempty:** Because the whole idea is to protect an existing directory.
+- **default_permissions:** This ensures that the kernel checks permissions to avoid security risks.
+- **use_ino:** To show hardlinks correctly and not confuse tools relying on inodes.
+- **allow_other:** Since it effectively runs as the dedicated `satfs` user, this option allows access to the mountpoint by the user (which UID/GID will likely be the prodivided `-o fsuid/fsgid`)

+Consequently, `user_allow_other` must be set in `/etc/fuse.conf`

+#### SatFS options
+SatFS requires 3 options to be present:
+- **fsuid:** The FSUID to use for all operations on the mountpoint.
+- **fsgid:** The FSGID to use for all operations on the mountpoint.
+- **mountpoint:** Well...
+The mountpoint ;)

-Satfs provides command line options to specify the values for `dropuid` and `dropgid`.
+SatFS also provides command line options to specify the values for `dropuid` and `dropgid`.
 You can configure these in one of two ways:

 1. **Using a dedicated system user and group:**
    Create a system user and group named `satfs`, and let satfs automatically use this user if `dropuid` and `dropgid` are not provided.